 Diving Indonesia: Scuba Diving Overview – Main Locations

 Simply stated, there are a lot of places to dive in Indonesia, as would be expected in a nation that comprises over 17,000 islands… So to try and quantify and describe them all would be a daunting (but enjoyable) task, so I have tried to simplify this by breaking the country down in to the most popular areas that I have visited.

 I started with Bali, the island of the gods and tourist mecca that has some remarkably good diving, and it’s next door neighbor to the east the island of Lombok.
 To the north is North Sulawesi and the incredible diving around Bunaken, then the “far north” of the remote island of Halmahera.

-Then I documented Ambon in Maluku Province and still to come, soon as I get time, is the Lembeh Strait which has probably the very best critter diving in the world, the incredible diving around Raja Ampat in West Papua and the beautiful Banda Islands in the remote Banda Sea.
+As soon as I get time the Lembeh Strait, which has probably the very best critter diving in the world, is next – followed by the beautiful Banda Islands in the remote Banda Sea.

 Next Page: The Indonesian Throughflow